 Peter C. Hein

 Mr. Hein is involved with several other nonprofits including Sons of the Revolution in the State of New York, Inc., which owns and operates Fraunces Tavern Museum in downtown Manhattan.
 Mr. Hein has been a member of the Board of Managers (2015-Present), Treasurer (2016-17), First Vice President (2017-18), and President (2018-Present).
-He is also a trustee of the Citizens Budget Commission (Trustee for over 20 years) and a director of the Lower Manhattan Historical Association (2018-Present).
+He is also a trustee of the Citizens Budget Commission (Trustee for over 20 years) and secretary and a director of the Lower Manhattan Historical Association (2018-Present).

 Mr. Hein graduated from the University of Wisconsin – Milwaukee (B.A., summa cum laude, 1972) and Columbia Law School (J.D., 1975).
 At Columbia, Mr. Hein was a James Kent scholar, Harlan Fisk Stone scholar and served as an editor of the Columbia Law Review (1974-75).